 I’d also just like to say a special personal thanks to a few people.
-Firstly, thank you to my wonderful bridesmaids: X, Y and Z – you're the best friends a girl could hope to have and you’re incredibly precious to me.
+Firstly, thank you to my wonderful bridesmaids.
+You’re the best friends a girl could hope to have and you’re incredibly precious to me.
 Thanks for all your support leading up to today.
 I love you girls.

-And also thank you to my wonderful parents.
-Mum and Dad, thanks for all the emotional, practical and financial support leading up ‘til today.
-And thank you in general – you do so much for me – and you've given me the confidence to think I can achieve anything I want in my life – even wining an argument with R – which can take some doing!
+Thank you to my wonderful parents.
+Mum and Dad, thanks for all the emotional, practical, and financial support leading up to today.
+And thank you in general – you do so much for me.
+You’ve given me the confidence to think I can achieve anything I want in my life, even winning an argument with R which can take some doing!
 You’ve shown me so much love and support that I’ll probably never be able to repay and I want you to know that I love you and thank you from the bottom of my heart.

 As many of you know, R and I have absolutely no hobbies or interests in common at all!
-I fact, we’re pretty much complete opposites!
-But who needs stuff in common?
+In fact, we’re pretty much complete opposites, but who needs stuff in common?
 It’s over-rated!
-More importantly, we have the same life goals, the same priorities, the same attitudes to people and money and work and the same sense of what’s right and wrong in life.
-We say that we’re soul mates and over the last 12 years I feel like we’ve become adults together and somehow shaped each other into becoming better people.
+More importantly, we have the same life goals, the same priorities, the same attitudes to people, money, and work, and the same sense of what’s right and wrong in life.
+We say that we’re soulmates and over the last 12 years, I feel like we’ve become adults together and somehow shaped each other into becoming better people.

-Number 1: You can do anything.
-They say girls tend to marry a man who is similar in personality to their dads, but I always knew it would be hard to find someone who could live up to my dad’s standard because he can do absolutely anything from repairing a car to baking bread and giving financial advice – he’s a hard act to follow!
+Number one: You can do anything.
+They say girls tend to marry a man who is similar in personality to their dad.
+I always knew it would be hard to find someone who could live up to my dad’s standard because he can do absolutely anything from repairing a car to baking bread and giving financial advice – he’s a hard act to follow!
 But R, I think you can do pretty much anything as well.
-Over the years, you have done practical stuff like installing a new bathroom in our house, artistic stuff like producing amazing graphic design at work, organisational stuff like leading an enormous fireworks display, you’re an amazing cook and you’re annoying good at any sport you try.
-The one thing I have discovered which you don’t seem to be very good at is making a good cup of tea (he puts the milk in first, I mean, what’s that all about?!) but they say practice makes perfect, and you’ve got the next 50 odd years or so to work on your tea making skills.
+Over the years, you have done practical stuff like installing a new bathroom in our house, artistic stuff like producing amazing graphic design at work, organisational stuff like leading an enormous fireworks display, you’re an amazing cook and you’re annoyingly good at any sport you try.
+The one thing I have discovered which you don’t seem to be very good at is making a good cup of tea!
+He puts the milk in first, I mean, what’s that all about?!
+But they say practice makes perfect, and you’ve got the next 50 odd years or so to work on your tea-making skills.

-Number 2: You’re unfailingly honest and you can’t lie.
-And I have an example of this.
+Number two: You’re unfailingly honest and you can’t lie and I have an example of this.
 Some of you know that I do the odd bit of creative writing and I once asked R to give me some feedback on a short story I had written for my creative writing group.
-So I read it to him and I asked, ‘What did you think?
+I read it to him and I asked, “What did you think?
 Was it good?
 Did I develop the characters well?
-Did I get my messages across?’
-R's feedback (which I remember word for word, as it’s etched on my soul) was ‘Well, C, you’ve tried, but in trying, you’ve failed!’
-It hurt a little bit at the time but you were completely right, it was crap and your feedback helped me to go on to write better things!
+Did I get my messages across?”
+R’s feedback (which I remember word for word, as it’s etched on my soul) was “Well, C, you’ve tried, but in trying, you’ve failed!”
+It hurt a little bit at the time but you were completely right.
+It was crap and your feedback helped me to go on to write better things!
 I couldn’t be with a ‘yes’ man, you’re genuine through and through, and it means I can trust you.
-And thankfully over the years I’ve developed a thick skin…!
+Thankfully over the years, I’ve developed a thick skin!

-Number 3: You’re strikingly intelligent, in fact, I think you’re probably the most intelligent person I know.
+Number three: You’re strikingly intelligent, in fact, I think you’re probably the most intelligent person I know.
 When I tell you my problems, particularly something that’s worrying me at work, you can instantly see the best solution.
 It’s like having a professional mentor on hand who can coach me through any difficult situation.
-And I am really sorry for the many late night conversations in bed, talking about my work problems, when you’d rather be doing something else… sleeping of course!
+I am really sorry for the many late-night conversations in bed, talking about my work problems when you’d rather be doing something else… sleeping of course!

-Number 4: This one is quite short and sweet.
+Number four: This one is quite short and sweet.
 I love hearing you laugh.
 It’s the best sound in the world.

 As an aside, and not that this diminishes the memory of that touching occasion at all, I have to tell our guests that once you’d finished empathising with this poor duck, and dried your tears, it put down the leg it had tucked up under its wing, shook itself and waddled off quite happily on two legs!

-So that’s it from me, but I would like to end with proposing a toast to my wonderful husband, who is amazing in so many different ways, so would you all please stand and raise your glasses, to R!
+So that’s it from me, but I would like to end with proposing a toast to my wonderful husband, who is amazing in so many different ways.
+Would you all please stand and raise your glasses, to R!